dpshah23/BudgetBuddy-Expense-Tracker/README.md

 # How To Run ?

-Step 1 : Open Xampp
+Step 1 : Open Xampp<br>
-Step 2 : Start Apache And MySql
+Step 2 : Start Apache And MySql<br>
-Step 3 : Go To Admin Panel Of MySql
+Step 3 : Go To Admin Panel Of MySql<br>
-Step 4 : Create New Database Name it expense-tracker Step 5 : Create New Table users
+Step 4 : Create New Database Name it expense-tracker<br>
+Step 5 : Create New Table users<br>
-Step 6 : Create Table
+Step 6 : Create Table<br>

 Schema